Applied-Scientific-Research/Omega3D/README.md

 * Consider using [libigl](https://libigl.github.io/tutorial/#closest-points) to find point-mesh closest point queries
 * Instead of manipulating the projection matrix, have the mouse change the view matrix (assume model matrix is unity), see [here](https://solarianprogrammer.com/2013/05/22/opengl-101-matrices-projection-view-model/) for a nice write-up on the three OpenGL matrices
 * Add arcball rotation to the viewport - see [here](https://www.3dgep.com/understanding-the-view-matrix/) for some glm code
-* Add other repos as submodules, or just by copying? `submodule add https://...xxx.git thirdparty/xxx`

 ## Thanks
 This project is funded by the [National Institutes of Health (NIH)](https://www.nih.gov/) under grant number 1 R01 EB022180-01A1 ("A Fast High-Order CFD for Turbulent Flow Simulation in Cardio-Devices").